manifoldmarkets/manifold/docs/docs/api.md

 ### `POST /v0/bet/cancel/[id]`

 Cancel the limit order of a bet with the specified id.
 If the bet was unfilled, it will be cancelled so that no other bets will match with it.
-This is action irreversable.
+This action is irreversible.

 ### `POST /v0/market`